-In 2020 Perth Airport became the first Australian airport to receive a new international Covid-safe airport rating.
+In 2020 Perth Airport became the first Australian airport to receive a new international Covid-safe airport rating, with this accreditation being maintained throughout FY22.

 The "Airport Health Accreditation" from the Airports Council International sets a global standard for airports to keep passengers and airport workers safe.